abrookins/andrewbrookins.com/_posts/2019-04-08-clipboard-sync-with-unix-tools.md

 However, no iOS app that I'm aware of supports X forwarding over SSH.
 An [X Server app exists](https://itunes.apple.com/us/app/id1440418587#?platform=ipad), but it didn't even support pasting from the iOS system clipboard when I tested it, let alone synchronizing the X clipboard and the iOS system clipboard.

 So, X forwarding is out.
-However, we'd still like to access the clipboard.
-How far can we get using just UNIX/Linux command line tools and an SSH app on iOS like [Blink Shell](https://www.blink.sh)?
+However, we'd still like to access the remote clipboard.
+How far can we get using just command line tools and an SSH app on iOS like [Blink Shell](https://www.blink.sh)?

 ### With a Running X Windows Session